 On January 16, 2019, in connection with the definitive merger agreement to acquire First Data (see Note 4), the Company entered into a bridge facility commitment letter pursuant to which a group of financial institutions committed to provide a 364-day senior unsecured bridge term loan facility in an aggregate principal amount of \$17.0 billion for the purpose of refinancing certain indebtedness of First Data and its subsidiaries on the closing date of the merger, making cash payments in lieu of fractional shares as part of the merger consideration, and paying fees and expenses related to the merger, the refinancing and the related transactions.
-The Company recorded \$59 million of expenses, reported within debt financing activities in the consolidated statement of income, related to the bridge term loan facility during the three months ended March 31, 2019.
-There are no outstanding borrowings under the bridge term loan facility at March 31, 2019.
+The Company recorded \$37 million and \$96 million of expenses, reported within debt financing activities in the consolidated statements of income, related to the bridge term loan facility during the three and six months ended June 30, 2019, respectively.
+There were no outstanding borrowings under the bridge term loan facility at June 30, 2019.
+The aggregate commitments of \$17.0 billion under the bridge facility commitment letter have been replaced with a corresponding amount of permanent financing through the term loan credit agreement and issuance of senior notes, as described below, resulting in the termination of the bridge term loan facility effective July 1, 2019.